forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-jekyll.md

 Algolia provides a REST API to query and update your search indices.
 All input and output is provided in JSON, making it extremely easy to use in frontend Javascript.

-In order to create, update, and maintain an Algolia search index, you'll need to generate a valid JSON array of all of the content in your Hugo site.
+In order to create, update, and maintain an Algolia search index, you'll need to generate a valid JSON array of all of the content in your Jekyll site.

 We'll do that in the next step!